How to move Windows 10 from your old hard drive to SSD

 If you are making the move to a smaller SSD drive, you will need to delete a few files off of it to make sure the process completes.

-A good place to start is by looking in folders such as My Videos (often has lots of very large files within), then My Music (loads of music collected over the years), then My Documents.
+A good place to start is by looking in folders such as My Videos (which often has lots of very large files within), then My Music (loads of music collected over the years), and then My Documents.

 Once your backup has completed and you have verified the data is properly backed up, then delete the data within these folders but not the folders themselves, as you may need them later.